Knosper/My-Dear-Imgui-example/README.md

 - **Dear ImGui Integration:** Seamless integration of the Dear ImGui library for creating complex and portable graphical interfaces.
 - **Modular Code:** The project is organized into separate modules for GUI components, data management, and utility functions, making the codebase easy to navigate and extend.
-- **Rich Set of GUI Components:** Includes examples of various ImGui widgets and custom windows to kickstart your GUI development.
+- **Set of GUI Components:** Includes examples of various ImGui widgets and custom windows to kickstart your GUI development.
 - **Makefile for Easy Compilation:** The project includes a Makefile for easy building and running on various platforms.

 ## Getting Started